minio/docs/source/administration/minio-console.rst

    :alt: MinIO Console Settings - Configuration View
    :align: center

-The :guilabel:`Configuration` section provides an interface for viewing and retrieving :ref:`configuration settings <minio-server-configuration-settings>` for all MinIO Servers in the deployment.
+The :guilabel:`Settings` section provides an interface for viewing and retrieving :ref:`configuration settings <minio-server-configuration-settings>` for all MinIO Servers in the deployment.

 The interface functionality mimics that of using :mc-cmd:`mc admin config get` or :mc-cmd:`mc admin config set`.
 Refer to those commands for details on how to define the many options.